open-mmlab/mmsegmentation/docs/en/train.md

 CUDA_VISIBLE_DEVICES=4,5,6,7 PORT=29501 sh tools/dist_train.sh ${CONFIG_FILE} 4
 ```

 When using 'slurm_train.sh' to start multiple tasks on a node, different ports need to be specified.
-Two settings are provided:
+Three settings are provided:

 Option 1: